cockroachdb/docs/v22.1/vault-db-secrets-tutorial.md

         Success!
 Data written to: database/config/crdb-config
         ~~~

-## Step 3: Provisions Dynamic Secrets for SQL credentials
+## Step 3: Provision Dynamic Secrets for SQL credentials

 A *dynamic secret* is a secret template, which will be used to generate particular short-lived secrets on demand, according to the template.
 The secret type we'll be using is `/database/role`.
 A Vault database role does not correspond to a single role or user in SQL, but a template for creating short-lived roles or users.